 Treasurer and events coordinator- Molly O’Meara

 Molly is from Ireland.
 She studied Liberal Arts and Sciences for her bachelors in Utrecht, NL, majoring in psychology and anthropology.
-She is now a first year student of the Global Health MSc, with a keen interest in health care equity, literacy and access for all.
-She has conducted medical anthropology research with women suffering from maternal morbidity in Zanzibar, Tanzania, and worked full-time with homeless men in Dublin, aiding them on their pathway out of homelessness, including the facilitation of their healthcare access and medication compliance.
+She is now a second year student of the Global Health MSc, with a passion for sexual and reproductive health and rights, as well as equitable health care access for all.
+She has conducted medical anthropology research with women suffering from maternal morbidity in Zanzibar, and has worked full-time with homeless men in Dublin, aiding them on their pathway out of homelessness, including the facilitation of their healthcare access and medication compliance.

 Co-chair of events – Mia Harley